alex7alves/SlowMotion/README.md

-# The slow motion algothm
+# The slow motion algorithm

 ## Steps :